 I like a little puff on the sleeve of little girls’ dresses.
 They give a dress that feminine, soft look.
 You can convert a pattern for a regular sleeve into a puff sleeve easily and today I’ll show you how.
-As I shared last week, there is a free downloadable sleeve pattern available at Five and Ten Designs.
+As I shared last week, there is a free downloadable sleeve pattern.
+(You can also use this sleeve pattern and tutorial to sew the sleeves for the man’s dress shirt to girl’s play dress upcycle tutorial.
 This sleeve pattern is made to fit right into the armhole of the 5&10 dresses.
 In order to give the top of the sleeve a little puff, we need to add some extra fabric that can be gathered.
 Here’s how to do it.

 Lay out your fabric, folded as you would prepare it to cut the basic sleeve.
 Now, simply move the pattern over from the fold 1-2″.
 For the cream and gold dress that I made Olivia, I wanted just a small amount of gathering, so I moved the sleeve pattern over 1″ (giving 2″ extra total, since there’s an inch on each side of the fold).
 For the red dress I shared, I added 2″ to the pattern (giving 4″ extra total).
 Now, cut the sleeve out around the pattern piece, adding the extra width to the center of the sleeve.